AboutWebLLC/unofficial-updater2/important.md

 and [breaks other things](http://www.mischefamily.com/nathan/index.cfm/2009/10/1/hf80171643-Breaks-Application-Specific-Custom-Tag-Paths).

 ### ColdFusion 9.0.0
-All hot fixes and security bulletins published as of May 14, 2013 for ColdFusion 9.0.0 are applied except if they were superseded by a newer patch and the following:
+All hot fixes and security bulletins published as of July 9, 2013 for ColdFusion 9.0.0 are applied except if they were superseded by a newer patch and the following: